-The 1C lineage viruses (Figure 4B) had more defined positioning in ferrets compared to swine and we observed two main antigenic clusters which were 2.8 AU from each other.
+The 1C lineage viruses (Figure 4B) had more defined positioning in ferrets compared to swine and we observed two separate antigenic clusters as shown on the 3D antigenic map.
 One cluster was comprised of European swine strains that circulated between 2017 and 2019 which were antigenically similar to the 1C.2.1 CVV strain A/Netherlands/3315/2016 and the 1C.2.2 human variant strain A/Netherlands/Gent-193/2019.
 The other main cluster contained swine viruses from 2019 and 2020 that were antigenically similar to the 1C.2.1 CVV A/Netherlands/10370-1/2020.
 There were outlier swine strains collected in Italy (clade 1.C.2.4), Germany (clade 1.C.2.4) and Belgium (clade 1.C.2.1) that were located around the antigenic map.
 The isolates from Italy and Belgium were located at 3 AU from the main clusters, while A/swine/Germany/AR313/2015 was located at 4 and 6 AU from the two main antigenic clusters.

 Comparison of immune response characterised using swine or ferret antisera